 Plus Point: Keeps you updated on what’s happening within the organization.

-Yammer is a freemium service used for private communication within organizations.
-Since it is owned by Microsoft, it comes with all enterprise plans of Office 365.
+Yammer is a freemium service designed for private communication within organizations.
+As it is owned by Microsoft, it is included in all Office 365 enterprise plans.

 5. Ghost